$30.00 members / $50.00 nonmembers 2.0 CE credits

 Purchase Already purchased?
 Sign in to take this course »

-In your massage therapy business you will encounter ethical problems and issues for which you do not have straightforward solutions.
+In your massage therapy practice you will encounter ethical problems and issues for which you do not have straightforward solutions.
 Codes of ethics for the massage therapy profession will help clarify these ethical gray areas, but rarely give you a “black and white” solution.
 This course shows you how to use codes of ethics and a decision-making model to determine solutions for your professional ethical problems.

 - Define morals, values and ethics.

 - List steps in the ethical decision-making process.

 - Discuss what questions to ask when evaluating solutions to ethical problems.

 - Apply the decision-making model to professional ethical dilemmas.